weblabdeusto/weblablib/docs/source/advanced.rst

 .. code-block:: shell

    $ export FLASK_APP=laboratory.py
-   $ flask loop --reload
+   $ flask weblab loop --reload

 Another alternative is to run each process separately and per task:

 .. code-block:: shell

    $ export FLASK_APP=laboratory.py
-   $ flask clean-expired-users
+   $ flask weblab clean-expired-users

 And in another process:

 .. code-block:: shell

    $ export FLASK_APP=laboratory.py
-   $ flask run-tasks
+   $ flask weblab run-tasks

 These two processes end immediately.
 You can run them in a loop outside in a shell, use ``cron`` or similar tools or so.